HTBChicago/Cap/README.md

 # Poison

-The PDF can be decrypted using the NTLM hash of the administrator user
+The PDF can be decrypted using the root-password hash from the file /etc/shadow

+$6$***dm0

 The page below uses a unique password that was only provided during the meetup